Geoffrey Sklar, MD answers frequently asked questions about bladder cancer.

 Bladder cancer is one of the more common cancers -- particularly among men.
 The bladder is in the lower part of the abdomen, and it is a common cancer.
 Bladder cancer is associated mainly with the aging process as well as cigarette smoking.

 The most common risk factor in the United States is smoking.
 More than 50 percent of men and women with bladder cancer will be cigarette smokers.
 Even though most people think of lung cancer with cigarette smoking, and the tobacco industry puts warnings of lung cancer, bladder cancer is a very high risk.
 Not only is your risk higher, but your risk of recurrence and progression is higher if you continue to smoke.
-One of the real jobs of physicians is to get physicians--even if they've been diagnosed and treated for bladder cancer--to stop coming as the risk of recurrence and progression goes up if they continue to smoke cigarettes.

 Other risk factors include exposure to work environment toxins, seen in rubber factories, as well as the textile industry, particularly dyes.
 But it is much more common as people age -- men have it more often than women because of smoking.
 But the older people get the more likely they are of getting bladder cancer.
 It's one of those cancers that often does not have a symptom until you see blood coming out when you urinate.
 That's the most common symptom people see.